Is Kim Kardashian Finally Content With 2 Kids? ‘KUWTK’ Star Speaks Up After Kanye West’s Breakdown

 Is Kim Kardashian finally content at being a mother-of-two?
-E! reality TV star shares how Kanye West’s breakdown affected her perspective on the matter in Keeping Up with the Kardashians.
+The E! reality TV star shares how Kanye West’s breakdown affected her perspective on the matter on Keeping Up With the Kardashians.

 It looks like the Kardashian family won’t be expanding further on the West side as Kim realizes that she can no longer bear to undergo another pregnancy while dealing with her husband’s recent meltdown.

-According to Hollywood Life, Kim confessed that she is no longer interested to get pregnant a third time, saying that it will only put more stress on her body while confiding with Malika Haqq, Khloe Kardashian’s best friend.
+According to Hollywood Life, Kim confessed that she is no longer interested in getting pregnant a third time, saying that it will only put more stress on her body while confiding with Malika Haqq, Khloe Kardashian’s best friend.

 “Are you done having kids?”
 Malika asked Kim Kardashian in the most recent episode of KUWTK.